 Before Essex I obtained a Master's degree in International Relations from the University of Chicago and a BA in Political Science from CIDE in Mexico City.
+I am originally from Xalapa in Veracruz, Mexico.

 Feel free to contact me via email or social media (links below)